compsocialscience/summer-institute/2020/festival.md

 __Time:__ Wednesday, June 24, 2020.
 1-2:30pm EDT

 __Preparatory materials:__ All registered participants are strongly encouraged to work through and watch Empirica videos A - E (link coming soon), which will require them to [install software](https://empirica.ly/docs/quick-start.html) on their computers.

 __Archiving:__ This talk will be recorded and archived.

+## Opportunities and challenges with industry collaborations

+__Invited Speakers:__ [Dave Holtz](https://www.daveholtz.net/) (SICSS-Duke 18) and [Sanaz Mobasseri](https://www.sanazmobasseri.com/) (SICSS-Duke 18)

+__Moderator:__ Matthew Salganik

+__Description:__ Most big data sources are controlled by companies, and many computational social scientists struggle to get access to these data.
+These panelists, who have experience collaborating with companies on research projects, will share insights about initiating, developing, and maintaining productive collaborations between researchers and companies.
+They will discuss practical issues, such as negotiating data usage agreements and navigating legal considerations for both parties, as well as describe potential risks and ethical issues created by these collaborations.
+There will be time for questions from the audience.

+__Open to:__ Unlimited registered participants: Link registration form coming soon

+__Time:__ Friday, June 26, 2020.
+10-11am EDT

+__Archiving:__ This talk will be recorded and archived.